NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 ### Quiz Settings

-A Quiz has number of customization parameters, to customize a quiz please navigate to ``Quizzes and Surveys -> Quiz -> Settings`` page.
+A Quiz has a number of customization parameters, to customize a quiz please navigate to ``Quizzes and Surveys -> Quiz -> Settings`` page.

 ![Quiz Single Result Page Screenshot](../../screenshots/admin/page-quiz-settings.png)